turboderp/exllama/README.md

 **2023-05-18**: Added basic layer streaming.
 Experimental for now.
 Modern GPUs should be designed for concurrent data transfer and execution, and there should be enough bandwidth to stream in every *n*th layer while the preceding *n*-1 layers are processing.
 It's still too slow to be useful for generation, though.
 Also doesn't work with multiple GPUs.

+**2023-05-19**: Wrote a CUDA implementation of the layer norm.
+Turns out it was a bit of a bottleneck for the smaller models.
+Noticeably faster now.